 Health Benefits of Cucumber:

-1. Calories in cucumber are very low and it contains just 15 grams of calories per 100 grams.
+The amount of calories in cucumber is very low and it contains just 15 grams of calories per 100 grams.
 It contains no saturated fats or cholesterol.
-Daily consumption of cucumbers can be regarded as a remedy for chronic constipation.
+Daily consumption of cucumbers can be regarded as a remedy for chronic constipation (1).

-3. It also has healing attributes in relation to the diseases of urinary bladder and kidney.
+It has healing attributes in relation to the diseases of urinary bladder and kidney.
 The water content in cucumber aids the function of kidney by promoting urination.
-Regular consumption of cucumber can also dissolve kidney stones over time.
+Regular consumption of cucumber can also dissolve kidney stones over time (3).

-4. Digestive problems like heartburn, acidity, gastritis and even ulcer can be cured by daily consumption of cucumber or cucumber juice.
+Digestive problems like heartburn, acidity, gastritis and even ulcer can be cured by daily consumption of cucumber or cucumber juice.
 It can also treat the problem of constipation.
-It contains an enzyme called Erepsin which aids in the digestion of protein.
+Cucumber contains an enzyme called Erepsin which aids in the digestion of protein (4).

-5. Not just cucumber and its juice, but its seeds are also highly beneficial.
+Not just cucumber and its juice, but its seeds are also highly beneficial.
 Cucumber seeds are considered as a natural remedy to eliminate tape worm from intestinal tracts.
-The seeds also have anti inflammatory properties which are effective in the treatment of swellings of mucous membranes of the nose and throat.
+The seeds also have anti-inflammatory properties (5) which are effective in the treatment of swellings of mucous membranes of the nose and throat.

-6. Cucumbers are one of the best sources of potassium and contain 147 milligrams of potassium per 100 grams.
-This heart friendly electrolyte reduces blood pressure level in the body and reduces heart rate by minimising the effects of sodium.
+Cucumbers are one of the best sources of potassium and contain 147 milligrams of potassium per 100 grams.
+This heart friendly electrolyte reduces blood pressure level in the body and reduces heart rate by minimizing the effects of sodium (6).

-7. Cucumbers contain good amount of antioxidants like B carotene, a carotene, zea-xanthin and lutein.
+Cucumbers contain good amount of antioxidants like B carotene, A-carotene, zea-xanthin and lutein (7).
 These compounds act as a scavenger against free radicals that lead to ageing and other age related diseases.

-8. Fresh cucumber extracts are also known to reduce unwanted inflammation.
-It accomplishes the task by inhabiting activity of pro inflammatory enzymes like cyclo-oxyenase and by preventing over production of nitric oxides which leads to excessive inflammation.
+Fresh cucumber extracts are also known to reduce unwanted inflammation.
+It accomplishes the task by inhabiting activity of pro inflammatory enzymes like cyclo-oxyenase and by preventing over production of nitric oxides which leads to excessive inflammation (8).

-9. Cucumber juice contains hormones which are badly needed by the pancreas for producing insulin which is extremely beneficial to diabetic patients.
-Copper in cucumber also aids to produce healthy blood cells and improves blood circulation in the body
+Cucumber juice contains hormones.
+These are needed by the pancreas for producing insulin which is extremely beneficial to diabetic patients.
+Copper in cucumber also aids to produce healthy blood cells and improves blood circulation in the body (9).

 [ Read: Prickly Pear Benefits ]

-12. Cucumber can also be used to cure hangover and headache associated with it.
+Cucumber can also be used to cure hangover and headache associated with it.
 This is because they help to rehydrate the body’s nutrients and eliminate the toxins that are present due to the intake of alcohol.
 Eat few cucumber slices before going to bed.
-The sugar, vitamin B and electrolytes content in cucumber will reduce the intensity of hangover and headache.
+The sugar, vitamin B and electrolytes content in cucumber will reduce the intensity of hangover and headache (12).

-13. Cumber has mild diuretic properties owing to its high potassium and water content.
+Cumber has mild diuretic properties owing to its high potassium and water content.
 It also has a good amount of manganese, potassium and fibre which regulates the blood pressure and treats both high and low blood pressure.
-Steam produced while boiling cucumber acts as a stress reliever and calms and relaxes the senses and muscles.
+Steam produced while boiling cucumber acts as a stress reliever and calms and relaxes the senses and muscles (13).

-14. Cucumber contains 95% water which hydrates and replenishes the body by eliminating the toxins.
-The high water content in cucumber acts as a system cleanser and sweeps the waste products out of the system.
+Cucumber contains 95% water which hydrates and replenishes the body by eliminating the toxins.
+The high water content in cucumber acts as a system cleanser and sweeps the waste products out of the system (14).

-15. Vitamin K in cucumbers plays a very important role in strengthening bones by promoting orthotropic activity.
+Vitamin K in cucumbers plays a very important role in strengthening bones by promoting orthotropic activity (15).
 The high amount of silica in it promotes joint health by strengthening the connective tissue.
 It is also a good source of calcium making it perfect for vegan diet.
 Getting enough calcium also maintains the body’s hormone balance by controlling hormone release.

-16. Copper in cucumber help the people to make neurotransmitters, the family of chemicals, which brain needs to communicate.
-It also helps in the treatment of Alzheimer’s disease by limiting neutral damage in the brain.
+Copper in cucumber help the people to make neurotransmitters, the family of chemicals, which brain needs to communicate.
+It also helps in the treatment of Alzheimer’s disease by limiting neutral damage in the brain (16).

 Skin Benefits of Cucumber:

-18. It has a mild bleaching property which can reverse skin tanning and get youthful and glowing skin.
+It has a mild bleaching property which can reverse skin tanning and give you youthful and glowing skin (18).

-19. If you are worried about eye puffiness then cucumbers can provide you with instant relief.
-The ascorbic acid and caffeic acid in cucumber brings down the water retention rate which in turn diminishes the swelling and puffiness around the yes.
+If you are worried about eye puffiness then cucumbers can provide you with instant relief.
+The ascorbic acid and caffeic acid in cucumber brings down the water retention rate which in turn diminishes the swelling and puffiness around the yes (19).

-20. Putting cucumber slices or puree on sunburnt skin brings instant relief.
-Thus cucumber is a natural and gentle way to treat sun burn.
+Putting cucumber slices or puree on sunburnt skin brings instant relief.
+Thus cucumber is a natural and gentle way to treat sun burn (20).

-21. The most common use of cucumber pulp and juice is to improve complexion and rejuvenate the skin.
+The most common use of cucumber pulp and juice is to improve complexion and rejuvenate the skin.
 Mix cucumber juice with a few drop of lemon juice and apply it as a facial mask.
-This will improve the complexion and will add a glow to the skin.
+This will improve the complexion and will add a glow to the skin (21).

-22. You can also use cucumber to treat open pores.
+You can also use cucumber to treat open pores and heat bumps on legs.
 Extract cucumber juice and use it as a toner.
-You can also mix it with apple cider vinegar, tomato pulp and Aloe Vera gel to make it more effective.
+You can also mix it with apple cider vinegar, tomato pulp and Aloe Vera gel to make it more effective (22).

-23. Cucumber can also help to banish cellulite of thighs.
+Cucumber can also help to banish cellulite of thighs.
 Mix some ground coffee with cucumber juice and raw honey to make a thick paste.
 Apply this on the affected areas, wrap it in muslin cloth and exfoliate gently after 30 minutes.
-Eating cucumber can also treat cellulite.
+Eating cucumber can also treat cellulite (23).

-24. Cucumber contains 95% of water which keeps the skin hydrated and well moisturised.
-Its seeds are rich in Vitamin E and potassium which help in reducing fine lines, wrinkles, blemishes and other signs of ageing..
+Cucumber contains 95% of water which keeps the skin hydrated and well moisturised.
+Its seeds are rich in Vitamin E and potassium which help in reducing fine lines, wrinkles, blemishes and other signs of ageing (24).

 [ Read: Coconut Benefits ]

-25. Putting cucumber slices around the eyes also reduces the appearance of dark circles quickly.
+Putting cucumber slices around the eyes also reduces the appearance of dark circles quickly.
 The abundance of antioxidants and silica within the cucumber can rejuvenate the skin and fade dark circles.
-Place 2 slices of cucumbers on the eyes and leave it for 20 minutes or you can also soak 2 cotton balls in cucumber juice and place them on your eyes.
+Place 2 slices of cucumbers on the eyes and leave it for 20 minutes.
+Alternatively, you can also soak 2 cotton balls in cucumber juice and place them on your eyes (25).

 Cucumber as a Face Pack: